I suppose in some ways, my childlessness is a blessing, as I’m not sandwiched between my parents and my children like my sister is.

 My mom is currently in a rehab facility and not a pretty one.
 Visitation is still banned with Covid flying around and I feel guilty that I don’t call more.
 My dad is home alone and that presents its own issues.
 I’m not sure I trust either one to take care of themselves well, and the resulting burden falls on my sister or sometimes my uncle, or another capable adult to help.

 I don’t have the luxury of paying for help and staying out of the fray.
 I cannot afford to hire them a full time aide or pay for a nursing home that doesn’t feel like a “box” to them.
 Nor, in reality, should I have to.
 They’ve struggled most of their adult life, and have no long term care plan.
-I suppose like many, they figured they’d have to work until the end, and when that doesn’t happen, and you can’t. you live off of social security and the dwindling amount in your retirement account.
-Do I spend my savings to try to save them, or put it aside so I don’t end up in a similar fate.
+I suppose like many, they figured they’d have to work until the end, and when that doesn’t happen, and you can’t, you live off of social security and the dwindling amount in your retirement account.
+Do I spend my savings to try to save them, or put it aside so I don’t end up in a similar fate?
 After all, I don’t have kids to depend on.

-The entitlement that your kids should take care of you in your old age is a whole other thing I have a hard time dealing with.
+The entitlement that your kids should take care of you in your old age is a whole separate thing I have a hard time dealing with.
 “I took care of my parents so my children should take care of me” is a valid argument I suppose, but the world changes.
 Also, we may be more willing to help if my parents were 76 or 86 and just now needing help, rather than fighting us for the last few years about what we thought they should do.

 Raising children isn’t an exchange of caregiving that they need to repay as you approach the end of your life.
 It’s idealistic to look at life like the book “I love you, forever” but no one wants to bathe and dress their parent.
 I’ve helped a lot, and I detach somewhat, thankful that I’ve dealt with enough patients in healthcare that I can view it that way most of the time.
 Because, the rest of the time, the devastation of seeing my mother not be able to dress herself, or my father struggle to walk straight is crushing.